This article was updated on 12/31/18. Happy New Year!

 Stapling it in the space between the rafters.

 Laying it on the attic floor.
-Yhe foil has to be the right type for this method.
+The foil has to be the right type for this method.
 Energy Q is one brand that works well.

 This is the most effective way to keep the heat in the home in the winter months.
-Its also the best way to keep cool in summer.
+Its also the best way to keep cool in summer by virtually eliminating thermal transfer.
 Jim Dutton of the Texas Home Improvement show (AM 740 in Houston) explains it best.
+And I paraphrase:

 The attic is going to get hot anyway.
 The important thing is the keeping it out of the living area.